linkoid/blender-vaporwave/README.md

 * [How to Use](#How-to-Use)

 ## Install
-* Download and unzip the attached `.zip` file from the most recent [release](https://github.com/linkoid/blender-vaporwave/releases), or directly clone the repository.
+* Download the attached `.zip` file from the most recent [release](https://github.com/linkoid/blender-vaporwave/releases), or directly clone the repository.
 * [Install](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html#installing-add-ons) the add-on from within Blender
 * Enable the add-on in the preferences